thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ### `filter`

-After `map`, the `filter` method is probably the second most commonly used higher order function.
+After `map`, the `filter` method is probably the second most commonly used higher-order function.
 The `filter` method invokes a callback function for each element of an array, but allows each element to be filtered out of a new array.
 In other words, the `filter` method:

 - Creates a new array that's no larger than the original array.
 - Applies a callback function to each element of the original array.